ThatXliner/blog/_drafts/modern-editor-war.md

 Let's go!

+Note: I'm not going to compare the proprietary editor (Sublime Text) in this blog post for legal reasons.

 ### Vim

 [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) is an old editor: it was [first released in 1991][1].
 It is a text-based, mode-based, text editor.